pierrz/brif/README.md

 Fetch all the Git LFS resources: `git lfs fetch --all && git lfs pull`

-You might have to tweak the `volumes` of the `papel_nginx` service to import your own certificate provider directory.
+You might have to tweak the `volumes` of the `brif_nginx` service to import your own certificate provider directory.

 You have to create the required `nginx` configuration files:
 - `certificate.json`